Synergy Integrative Headache Center

 We now have great options that help us not only to stop or abort an ongoing migraine or other headaches attack (acute medications) but also to reduce the frequency of headache episodes that you may experience (prophylactic medications) and accomplish all of it by affecting migraine-specific mechanisms (such as CGRP).

-CGRP monoclonal antibodies: We now have 4 FDA approved CGRP monoclonal antibodies that effect either CGRP receptor (Aimovig) or CGRP molecule (Emgality, Ajovy, and Vyepti).
+CGRP monoclonal antibodies: We now have 4 FDA-approved CGRP monoclonal antibodies that affect either the CGRP receptor (Aimovig) or the CGRP molecule (Emgality, Ajovy, and Vyepti).
 These medications are administered monthly or quarterly (depending on the specific medication) and may provide relief as soon as within weeks after the first dose.

-Botox (onabotulinumtoxinA): Botox has been FDA approved for chronic migraine prophylaxis in 2010 and has become a standard of care for all patients with chronic migraine.
-It takes only a few minutes to perform Botox treatment in our office and this procedure needs to be repeated every 3 months (or only 4 times per year!).
+Botox (onabotulinumtoxinA): Botox was FDA-approved for chronic migraine prophylaxis in 2010 and has become a standard of care for all patients with chronic migraine.
+It takes only a few minutes to perform Botox treatment in our office, and this procedure needs to be repeated every 3 months (or only 4 times per year!).
 Most patients start noticing headache improvement within weeks after the first treatment.

-Traditional pharmacotherapy options include antiseizure medications, blood pressure medications, antidepressants among others.
+Traditional pharmacotherapy options include antiseizure medications, blood pressure medications, and antidepressants among others.

-CGRP receptors antagonist (gepants): We now have two FDA approved acute medications that block CGRP receptor and provide rapid headache relief (Ubrelvy and Nurtec ODT)
+CGRP receptors antagonist (gepants): We now have two FDA-approved acute medications that block CGRP receptors and provide rapid headache relief (Ubrelvy and Nurtec ODT)

 Triptans: This class of medication consists of 7 different drugs: sumatriptan, almotriptan, eletriptan, rizatriptan, zolmitriptan, naratriptan, and frovatriptan.
-They are all similar yet different and we can help you chose the one that will work best for you.
+They are all similar yet different, and we can help you choose the one that will work best for you.

-Nonsteroid anti-inflammatory medications (NSAIDs) and Cox 2 inhibitor: two representatives in this group have been FDA approved for migraine treatment: Cambia (diclofenac potassium) and Elyxyb (celecoxib oral solution).
+Nonsteroid anti-inflammatory medications (NSAIDs) and Cox 2 inhibitors: two representatives in this group have been FDA-approved for migraine treatment: Cambia (diclofenac potassium) and Elyxyb (celecoxib oral solution).

 Conditions We Treat